alphaanywhere/Farmington/README.md

 The sample application built for Alpha DevCon 2020.

-Farmington is a b2b ecommerce application that works on both web and mobile devices.
+Farmington is a b2b e-commerce application that works on both web and mobile devices.

 This workspace contains several components: